pink0D/TechnicPF/README.md

 - PF Simple motors (M/L/XL-motors)
 - PF Servo Motors (which usually have only 3 positions: -90 / 0 / +90)
 - Mould King Servo motors (which normally also have just 3 positions, however this library introduces support for fully proportional steering)
-- GeekServo (Technic-compatilbe motors with 3-wire plug)
+- GeekServo (Technic-compatible motors with 3-wire plug)

 # Library istallation